-- A. Every member of the Association who becomes a parent of a newborn or adopted child is entitled to an unpaid parental leave in accordance with the provisions of the Employment Standards Act.
+A. Every member of the Association who becomes a parent of a newborn or adopted child is entitled to an unpaid parental leave in accordance with the provisions of the Employment Standards Act.
 The University will further provide such employees with up to ten (10) weeks paid leave of absence at 95% of salary less any EI payments to which the employee is entitled.
 Normally, such paid leave will be in respect of the first ten weeks of this absence and is contingent upon the employee applying for EI and being in receipt of EI benefits.
-In the case of a one-week EI waiting period, once an employee has received EI benefit approval, the University will pay the full 95% of the member's weekly salary for that week.
-In respect of the next nine (9) weeks of this absence the University will pay the difference between 95% of the member's weekly salary and the EI benefit amount. - B. The above paid and partially paid period of leave shall not increase the total eligible time away from work which shall be as provided for by the Employment Standards Act.
+In the case of a one-week EI waiting period, once an employee has received EI benefit approval, the

+B. The above paid and partially paid period of leave shall not increase the total eligible time away from work which shall be as provided for by the Employment Standards Act.